-As part of helping employers draft and implement tailored compliance plans, our legal team stresses the importance of understanding OSHA classifications, as they can help create a broader understanding of how to best approach and structure a compliance program.
-Examples of how classification consideration can help facilitate a proactive and risk-mitigating approach include:
+To help employers draft and implement tailored compliance plans, our legal team stresses the importance of understanding OSHA classifications to create a broader understanding of how to best approach and structure a compliance program.

-- Assessment of risks related to the most serious violations
+- Prioritize assessment and monitoring of risks related to the most serious violations

-- Prioritization of high risk workplace conditions or areas within a company
+- Prioritize high-risk workplace conditions or tasks within the company

-- Identifying systemic risks or problems with current company policies or infrastructure
+- Identify systemic risks or problems with current company policies or infrastructure

-- Created and application of self-auditing techniques and policies, especially as they relate to high risk areas within a company.
+- Create and apply self-auditing techniques and policies, especially as they relate to high-risk areas within a company

-- Creation of policies and procedures for handling accidents, identified hazards, and catastrophes with a focus on risk-reduction and high risk violations
+- Develop policies and procedures for handling accidents, identified hazards, and catastrophes with a focus on risk-reduction and high-risk violations

-- Creation of policies to protect workers on an active, consistent basis
+- Create policies to protect workers on an active, consistent basis

-By evaluating which citations classifications pose the greatest threats to employers, we help clients prioritize their unique needs in terms of protecting workers, reducing risks, and creating executable, active plans.
-Although plans should be comprehensive in scope, the need for additional focus is often crucial to addressing any high risk areas and concerns, and minimizing the risks of violations that can potentially result in citations with elevated classifications.
+By evaluating which citations classifications pose the greatest threats to employers, we help clients prioritize their unique needs in terms of protecting workers, reducing risks, and creating executable compliance plans.
+Although plans should be comprehensive in scope, the need for additional focus is often crucial to addressing any high-risk areas and concerns, and minimizing the risks of violations that can potentially result in citations with elevated classifications.